 If you’re a career-change candidate, the need to research the new role beyond what you see on the job description is all the more important.
 Talk to your recruiter or any contacts you have at the new bank before you even start working on your resume.
 “You have to fully understand what the role entails and skill sets it requires – only then can you write a CV that shows how you’ll be effective in the new job,” says Kyle Blockley, managing partner of recruiters KS International.

 Candidates changing careers in Singapore and Kong Hong tend to clutter their CVs with too many skills and achievements in the hope that at least some of them will catch the recruiter’s eye.
-Take the opposite approach – remove superfluous skills and expand on those that are “genuinely transferable” to the new role, says Jeremy Poh, an associate director at recruitment firm Taylor Root in Singapore.
+Take the opposite approach – remove superfluous skills and expand on those that are “genuinely transferable” to the new role, says a Singapore-based recruiter.
 “Otherwise it might look like you haven’t put enough thought into the application process.”

-If your resume is loaded into a recruiter’s CV database, make sure to update it to include the key words used to describe your desired next role, advises Justin Shuen, a senior manager at recruiters Teksystems.
+If your resume is loaded into a recruiter’s CV database, make sure to update it to include the key words used to describe your desired next role, advises Justin Shuen, an associate director at recruiters Hudson.
 “Find creative ways to increase the number of key words relevant to new job and put these towards the top of your CV, because database search engines use algorithms to measure relevance.
 For example, if you want to become a project manager, add ‘ideal next position: project manager’.
 Or add ‘acting project manager’ if you’ve ever done that.”

 The summary section at the top of your CV is less constrained by the formatting and date requirements that restrict the rest of the document.
 So rewrite your summary and focus it only on the skills and experience that are relevant to you making a career change.